 - Evaluates student intern and submits the student intern evaluation form to ISFS on schedule

 - If the student intern wishes to take a class at OSU, s/he is limited to a maximum of 6 graduate credits or 8 undergraduate credits that are related to his/her academic field.
 The intern will be responsible for enrolling as a non-degree seeking student.

 - Student Interns are eligible for an OSU ID card after they complete the mandatory check-in with ISFS.
 After check in ISFS contacts the ID Center and confirms the student intern's eligibility for Associate status, which extends access to campus privileges (e.g. the library) and an ONID account.

 - In some cases, interns may be paid as non-system students or on a stipend, sponsoring professors should work closely with their Business Center or OHR representative to determine the best method for the particular student intern's needs.

 - Some foreign institutions require their students to complete a contract outlining the internship program.
 More information on the contract approval procedures.

 Please allow 8 weeks between ISFS's receipt of the completed application and your exchange visitor's program start date.
 While ISFS takes only 10 business days to issue the DS-2019s, exchange visitors need time to schedule their visa interviews and for the U.S. Consulate abroad to issue the visa stamp.

 J-1 Application Procedures

 Complete applications only if you have contacted an International Scholar Advisor in ISFS and the J-1 visa category has been approved for your prospective international visitor.
-Documents for Student Intern applications will soon be accepted through IP Connect, our new online data management system.
-Until then, please still use the PDF application below to apply.
+Documents for Student Intern applications are accepted through IP Connect, our online data management system.